copperwater/xNetHack/doc/xnh-changelog-8.0.md

   drain additional energy the more sources of magic resistance and half damage you have.
 - Corpses of monsters that cause petrification only grow green mold on them.
+- Monsters that spawn with weapons get a free turn to wield them.

 ### Interface changes